-Eliza D'Amico thinks her marriage to Louis is going great, until she finds a mysterious love note to her husband.
+Eliza D'Amico thinks her marriage to Louis is going great until she finds a mysterious love note to her husband.
 Concerned, she goes to her mother for advice.
-Eliza, her parents, her sister Jo and Jo's boyfriend all pile into a station wagon, to go to the city to confront Louis with the letter.
-On the way, the five explore their relations with each other, and meet many interesting people.Written by
+Eliza, her parents, her sister Jo, and Jo's boyfriend all pile into a station wagon to go into the city to confront Louis with the letter.
+On the way, the five explore their relationships with one another and meet many interesting people.Written by

 Mike Myers <firstname.lastname@example.org>

 Written by V.Morgan

 Performed by Morgan and the Soul Defenders

 Courtesy of Studio One/Heartbeat Records